Structured Data Clear Signing Format

 A string containing an intent description with embedded field values using interpolation syntax.

-if interpolation fails for any reason - Wallets MAY display both fields, with
+Wallets MAY display both fields, with interpolatedIntent as the primary description.

 Example with complex intent: